Loading...

 This was vital as England was in no position to fight another war after such a long civil war.

-If you've got different ways that Matilda helped Henry, that's absolutely fine as long as you fully explained it, and that's what we're looking for here.
+" If you've different ways that Matilda helped Henry, that's absolutely fine as long as you're fully explaining them.

-Okay, let's summarise today's lesson now then.
+Okay, let's summarize today's lesson now, then.

 Matilda's son, Henry, began campaigning in England at this time.

-Henry and Stephen agreed to a truce in the Anarchy known as the Treaty of Wallingford, which later brought an end to the civil war.
+Henry and Stephen agreed to a truce in the Anarchy known as the Treaty of Wallingford, which later brought an end to the Civil War, and Henry was made Stephen's heir and succeeded him in a peaceful transition in late 1154.

 Matilda continued to hold influence, administering Normandy and advising her son, King Henry II.